 Uploading SRT Files

-Once you have your SRTs, find the file you'd like to add captions to in your library and select Edit.
+Once you have your SRTs, find the file you'd like to add captions to in your Video Library and select Edit:

 Note: The search bar will make it easier to find the right video if you have lots of files.

-Navigate to the Closed Captions tab and hit Upload.
+Navigate to the Captions tab and hit Upload.

 Follow the on-screen instructions to select the correct SRT file(s), then hit Upload.

-You'll be prompted to select which language the file is for from a drop-down list.
+You'll be prompted to Select language for the file from a drop-down list.
 The language you choose will be what's displayed to the user when selecting to switch on the captions.

-Once you've done that, select Save New Captions and that's it!
+Once you've done that, select Save and that's it!

 Your captions will now be available as an option when the student selects the CC icon on the video player to switch on subtitles.